claytonjwong/mini-habits/README.md

    * bad habits -> stress -> more bad habits -> more stress...

 ## How Your Brain Works
-### Conscious and Unconscious
+### Conscious and Unconscious Entities
+* 2 keys to habit change: Repetition and Reward
     * Repetition is the language of the unconscious brain (ie. repeat it to remember it)
+        * The subconscious brain loves efficiency and learns to automate frequent tasks
     * The brain will resist change unless those changes reward the brain
+    * The goal in creating habits is to change the brain with repetition
+* The brain changes slowly over time

+### A Stupid Repeater & A Smart Manager
+* The basal ganglia
+    * recognizes and repeats patterns until told otherwise
+* The prefrontal cortex
+    * understands long-term benefits and consequences
+    * has the ability to override the basal ganglia
+    * short-term thinking and decision making
+    * focuses on “what could be”
+    * the conscious part of the brain identified as “you”

+The only way to create habits is to teach the rest of the brain to like what the prefrontal cortex wants.

 ## Willpower vs. Motivation